khushaldogra/ReactJS_BigBrain/README.md

 Once the backend has started, you can view the API documentation by navigating to `http://localhost:[port]` in a web browser.

-**The backend is only stubbed for the time being.
-The routes function, though return 200 with no payload.
-This will change by the end of the first week**

 The port that the backend runs on (and that the frontend can use) is specified in `frontend/src/config.json`.

-An insomnia config can be found, and will be updated, [here](http://www.cse.unsw.edu.au/~cs6080/20T3/assignments/ass3/insomnia.json).